 Time to Lose the Beard?
 Just Might be

-But should we now man up in an altogether smoother way?
-Lets weigh up some general pros and cons of face fuzz to help you with the decision of whether to save it or shave it.
+But should we now man up in an altogether smoother way and lose the beard?
+Let’s weigh up some general pros and cons of face fuzz to help you with the decision of whether to save it or shave it.

 - They’re warm